 - Floss – between braces and under wires with waxed floss

 Caring for your braces is vital to ensure they work.
 Broken braces can hurt your mouth and be expensive to repair, and major breaks will slow down the straightening process.
 You might have to wear your braces longer if you don’t take care of them.
 A very bad break may require emergency dental treatment to repair.
 Make sure you brush and floss daily and continue to receive annual teeth cleanings.

 Foods to Avoid with Braces

-Eating the wrong foods with braces in can lead to damage and costly repairs.
-Our experienced dentists and orthodontists recommend avoiding the following foods while going through braces treatment:
+Eating the wrong foods with braces can lead to damage and costly repairs.
+Our experienced dentists and orthodontists recommend what not to eat with braces:

 These types of foods can break the wires and loosen brackets, damaging your braces.
-Avoid these few foods for the duration of your braces is a small price to pay for a beautiful smile.
+Consider cutting up some harder foods such as fruit, meat, and vegetables to avoid more damage.
+Avoiding these few foods for the duration of your braces is a small price to pay for a beautiful smile.